How many calories you can burn on a stair stepper will depend on the variables.

 What I mean by that is that by varying your workouts, you keep your heart rate high and you never stop burning that flabby tummy!
 Honestly, this is great news if you find stepping in one spot a chore.

-So how many calories are burned if you vary your stepper exercise routine and how do you vary the workout if you are only stepping up and down?
-It may seem that you can only step up and down in one spot, but you do have a few other options as well.
+So how many calories are burned if you vary your exercise routine and how do you vary the workout if you are only stepping up and down?
+It may seem that you can only step up and down in one spot, but you do have a few other options.

 And I have found a few great resources for calculating factors relating to calorie burning and if you use these different tools, you will get a general idea of: